321 Chapel Street

 About CODE:

-CODE is a 5-star charity.
-It has an A results reporting grade, which is above average.
-Ci has given CODE a High impact rating.
-For every dollar donated to the charity, 70 cents go to the cause, which is within Ci's reasonable range.
+CODE is a 5-star charity with High Demonstrated Impact.
+It has an A+ Results Reporting grade, which is well above average.
+For every dollar donated to the charity, 40 cents are available to go to the cause, which is outside Ci's reasonable range.

-Founded in 1959, CODE (Canadian Organization for Development Through Education) is a charity that promotes education in poor communities in Africa.
-CODE’s mission is to create a world where everyone can become literate and educated regardless of their background.
+Founded in 1959, CODE (formerly Canadian Organization for Development Through Education) advances education and literacy in poor communities in Africa.
+CODE’s mission is to enable student learning by increasing access to qualified teachers and locally relevant, high-quality learning materials.
 The charity reports that 88% of children aged six to 14 in Sub-Saharan Africa do not meet minimum literacy levels.
 It also reports that a child whose mother is literate is 50% more likely to live past the age of five.
-CODE’s charitable programs are Literacy and Research Initiatives.
+In F2024, CODE spent $8.2m on its programs: Literacy (its core program) and Research Initiatives.

-Literacy: CODE’s main program is Literacy.
+In F2024, Literacy programs represented 99% of program spending.
 CODE works with local organizations to distribute culturally relevant books and learning materials to kids.
 It also provides teachers and librarians with training workshops to improve the quality of education in schools.
-In F2022, CODE distributed 299,874 books to 1,615 schools and libraries.
-Its literacy programs reached 300,615 children during the year.
-CODE ran literacy programs in Sierra Leone, Ghana, Mozambique, Liberia, and Malawi in F2022.
+In F2024, CODE reached a total of 474,964 children through literacy programs and trained 12,805 teachers.
+The charity also distributed 391,827 locally authored children’s books and worked with 1,834 schools.

 My anchor